Chauncey-LI/chauncey-li.github.io/index.md

 layout: home
 ---

-I’m currently an M.A. student at Peking University. my M.A. project focuses on negation processing in yes/no questions of Chinese and English, two languages with different answering systems.
+I’m currently an M.A. student at the School of Chinese as a Second Language, Peking University.
+My M.A. project focuses on negation processing in yes/no questions of Chinese and English, two languages with different answering systems.

 I am also interested in exploring the following topics from a cognitive perspective: